 ]]>

-Yoga is a body and mental practice involving different postures, breathing methods, relaxation, and meditation.
-Regular yoga practice promotes strength, calmness, well-being, and endurance.
-As one of the world’s most popular forms of exercise, yoga rose from an approach partially appearing in ancient texts to a mainstream concept recommended by doctors and other health practitioners.
+Yoga is a physical and mental practice that involves various postures, breathing techniques, relaxation, and meditation.
+Regular practice of yoga promotes strength, calmness, well-being, and endurance, addressing conditions that yoga can help such as stress, anxiety, and chronic pain.
+As one of the world’s most popular forms of exercise, yoga has evolved from an approach partly documented in ancient texts to a mainstream concept recommended by doctors and other health practitioners.

 Modern-day health practitioners trace some of the positive outcomes to the practice of yoga.
 If your doctor recommends this tactic, you can be confident that this recommendation comes from intense research and proven scientific results.
 This piece examines some conditions that yoga can help you manage or cure.